Almonte, Ontario: Present day

 After the last textile mill closed in the early 1980s, Almonte no longer had a dominant industry.
 It has since turned its attention towards tourism.
 It offers museums and several historical spots, such as the home of James Naismith, the inventor of basketball, and the Mississippi Valley Textile Museum.

 Almonte retains much of its 19th-century architecture.
 The former Almonte post office, designed in 1889 by Thomas Fuller (the architect of the Parliament Buildings), and the Rosamond Woollen Mill, the largest 19th-century textile mill in Canada, are both designated as National Historic Sites of Canada.

 Almonte has a skate park and a splash pad which are open to the public, beside the arena.

+Demographics

 Movie locations

 Movies have been filmed partially or entirely in Almonte in recent years, including several Christmas movies.
 The New York Times said of the town that "with its mix of 19th-century historic buildings and a ’50s diner, Almonte in Ontario has been the go-to location for holiday movies set in Vermont, Alaska and even Milwaukee."

 Almonte featured in a 2022 episode of Murdoch Mysteries, though the episode was not actually filmed in Almonte.